Student Housing Living Guide

 Question 10: How do you choose a payment plan and pay student housing bills?

 At the time the housing contract is signed, the student (or if student is under 18 years of age, the student’s parent or legal guardian) must select a payment option.
 The required payments are then posted to the student's EFSC account inside the myEFSC Student Portal.
 These are payable through the same online payment system used to pay other charges, such as tuition.

 Question 11: Is there a separate meal plan for students in on-campus housing?

-The College does not offer meal plans; however, EFSC does have five food vendors, located in the Melbourne campus student union that offer cost effective meals during the school year.
+The College does not offer meal plans; however, EFSC does have food vendors, located in the Melbourne campus student union that offer cost effective meals during the school year.
+Availabilty is currently based on the COVID-19 pandemic.
 Please visit the Food Service page, choose the Melbourne campus, and view the menus provided.

 Question 12: If selected, do students have the option to choose roommates?

 Roommates are matched based on the lifestyle and living preference the applicant submits as part of their application.
 The application form also includes the ability for students to list specific roommate requests.
 Roommates must complete their individual forms, putting each other’s name in the specific roommate box.
 Roommate requests are not guaranteed.